 Sea water, which contains 2.8% salt, is pumped into Lake Grassmere.
-Wind and sun evaporate the water, leaving behind a progressively salty solution.
+Wind and sun evaporate the water, leaving behind a progressively more salty solution.
 When the salt content in the lake has increased to 5% the brine is transferred to a series of large concentration ponds.
-Calcium sulphate, the first mineral to crystallise, coats the bottom of the concentration ponds.
+Calcium sulfate, the first mineral to crystallise, coats the bottom of the concentration ponds.

 When the brine has increased to 25% salt, it is called a saturated solution.
 At this point around 90% of the original sea water has evaporated.
 The solution is then pumped from the concentration ponds into deep holding ponds, where it is held over winter.

 In October of each year the six-monthly salt-making process begins.
 The saturated solution is pumped from the deep holding ponds into smaller crystallisation ponds.
 The salt forms crystals on the bottom of these ponds over the summer.

 Sea water is essentially the same the world over, and any table salt produced from it is also the same – typically over 97% sodium chloride, with trace levels of calcium, magnesium and sulfate.
 There is little evidence that these traces can be detected in the flavour of salt.
 The perceived difference in taste between flaky, coarse and normal table salt is due to the difference in crystal size, surface area and shape.

 In March, when the salt is ready for harvest, the remaining brine containing other unwanted minerals (called ‘bitterns’ or ‘mother liquor’) is pumped from the crystallisation ponds into the sea.
 Unseasonable rain during harvesting, as occurred in 1986, can mean that no salt is harvested.
 Usually only 50 millimetres of rain falls during the autumn harvest period, and as rain water is less dense than brine, it forms a surface layer which can be decanted.